kuhaku2031/kuhaku2031/README.md

 ## ⚡ Fun Fact

 I started programming at 17 and immediately fell in love with the idea that you can build anything with code.
-Now I'm on a mission to build products that actually make people's lives easier — starting with NexoAI, but definitely not ending there.
+Now I'm on a mission to build products that actually make people's lives easier — starting with NexoAI-app, but definitely not ending there.

 ---